 - Use the same rules for personal banking.
 Many of these fees will apply in similar ways to your personal bank account, and you can keep your personal costs down in similar ways.

-Compare business bank accounts in Australia
+Compare business bank accounts with no fees in Australia

 If you haven’t looked into accounts to help reduce your fees, you might be paying more than you need to.
 Reviewing your accounts can make a significant difference, especially in the long run.